-- some kind of dowel, copper pipe, or even a branch/piece of driftwood — we used a 3/4 x 36 inch dowel which we found at a craft store for less than $2
+Some kind of dowel, copper pipe, or even a branch/piece of driftwood.
+We used a 3/4 x 36 inch dowel which we found at a craft store for less than $2.

-- twine to hang (not essential)
+Twine to hang (not essential)

 And that is IT!

-2) CHOOSE YOUR PATTERN (OR NOT)
+2) DECIDE ON YOUR PATTERN

 3) CUT, TIE AND REPEAT...x10000000000

 Cut pieces of yarn that are double the length that you want your wall hanging to be.
 To attach them to the pole, fold a piece of yarn in half, put the folded end under the pole, poke the ends through the loop and pull it tight.

 4) TRIM INTO SHAPE

-To hang it up, you can either tie a large length of twine to each end of the pole and hang it from a single nail, or you can put in 2 nails either side and rest the pole along the top.
+This works best if you hang it in place on the wall first.
+To hang it up, you can either tie a large length of twine or yarn to each end of the pole and hang it from a single nail, or you can put in two nails either side at an upward angle and rest the pole along the top.

 You could either trim the yarn ends straight across, or into a symmetrical shape, or on an angle—it's up to you!
 We decided on an inverted 'V' for ours.
 It was more challenging than I was expecting to cut it evenly—let's just say I'm not going to try my hand at cutting my children's hair any day soon!
 In hindsight, adding painter's tape to the wall as a guide would have helped me out a lot, and I'll definitely be using that technique next time I make one of these.